SHAVONE. On Disrupting The Internet

 Unbothered: I'm so excited about this book because I feel like you and I were talking about the beginnings of it just yesterday.
 How are you feeling about Black Internet Effect finally making its way into the world?

 SHAVONE.: I feel it's all sort of surreal.When you're in the writing process, you pour so much of yourself into it.
-You don't know how people are going to respond to it or if people are if they're going to get what you’re saying.
+You don't know how people are going to respond to it or if they're going to get what you’re saying.

 Advertisement